MingjieWen/General-NNP-model-for-C-H-N-O-Energetic-Materials/README.md

 Mr. Mingjie Wen: wmingjie99@163.com

 We welcome your feedback!
-If you encounter any issues or have suggestions for improvements, please feel free to contact us.The EMFF-2025 model is also available in the Gitee repository: https://gitee.com/wen-mingjie18/General-NNP-model-for-C-H-N-O-Energetic-Materials111.
+If you encounter any issues or have suggestions for improvements, please feel free to contact us.
+The EMFF-2025 model is also available in the Gitee repository: https://gitee.com/wen-mingjie18/General-NNP-model-for-C-H-N-O-Energetic-Materials111.